 Year 2000 Compliance.
-Many of our currently installed computer systems and software products are coded to accept only two digit entries in the date code field.
-These date code fields will need to accept four digit entries to distinguish 21st century dates from 20th century dates.
-As a result, in a little more than one year, computer systems and/or software used by many companies may need to be upgraded to comply with such "Year 2000" requirements.
-Significant uncertainty exists in the hardware and software industry concerning the potential effects associated with such compliance.
+Many currently installed computer systems and software products are coded to accept only two digit entries in the date code field.
+These systems and software products will need to accept four digit entries to distinguish 21st century dates from 20th century dates.
+As a result, computer systems and/or software used by many companies and government agencies may need to be upgraded to comply with such Year 2000 requirements or risk system failure or miscalculations causing disruption of normal business activities.
 Although our core products are designed to be Year 2000 compliant, it is difficult to ensure that our products contain all necessary date code changes.
 We are in the process of updating our existing information systems to become Year 2000 compliant.
 We have established an internal task force to evaluate our current status and state of readiness for the Year 2000.
 We believe the most significant impact of the Year 2000 issues will be the readiness of our suppliers, distributors, customers and lenders with whom we must interact.
 This evaluation is still at an early stage.
-We do not yet have any contingency plans to address our inability to remedy these issues.
-Despite our efforts to address the Year 2000 impact, we have not fully identified such impact.
+We do not yet have any contingency plans to address our inability to remedy these issues and we may not have fully identified the Year 2000 impact.
 As such, we may not be able to update our systems and products or resolve the other Year 2000 issues without disrupting our business or without incurring significant expense.
-The failure to address these issues on a timely basis or at all could have a material adverse effect on our business, financial condition and results of operations.
+Our failure to address these issues on a timely basis or at all could result in lost revenues, increased operating costs, the loss of customers and other business interruptions, any of which could have a material adverse effect on our business, financial condition and results of operations.